BIODEGRADABLE SOAP: THE RESPONSIBLE WAY TO STAY CLEAN OUTDOORS

 You're in the right place!
 In this guide we will be covering the following:

-A biodegradable soap is, simply, one that can be broken down or decomposed by bacteria or other living organisms.
-Contrary to many popular hand or dish soaps found in homes and businesses throughout the country, biodegradable soaps are efficiently decomposed (eliminated or reduced to negligible amounts) by organic soil.
+A biodegradable soap for camping is, simply, one that can be broken down or decomposed by bacteria or other living organisms.
+Contrary to many popular hand or dish soaps found in homes and businesses throughout the country, camping soaps are efficiently decomposed (eliminated or reduced to negligible amounts) by organic soil.

 Traditional soaps, like those, probably, sitting at your kitchen sink right now or found within public restrooms, often contain synthetic (man-made) chemicals.
 Many of these harmful chemical preservatives, such as parabens, phthalates, petrochemicals, along with artificial colors and scents, do not break down quickly.